A Sign of Things to Come: SaaS in 2026

 3. Changing Regulations

 Dealing with a patchwork of compliance rules and data security standards can be a headache for SaaS providers operating locally and globally.
-The increasing frequency and severity of cyber-attacks and concerns over data privacy have created a patchwork of regulations and compliance requirements that make it difficult for a SaaS provider to get a handle on it all.
-From familiar names like HIPAA and GDPR to new entrants such as the Abu Dhabi Global Market (ADGM) to the Sherman Act in the US to new AI-related regulations, security, ethical, and data governance audits have become more of a legal requirement than a choice.
+The increasing frequency and severity of cyber-attacks, along with concerns over data privacy, have created a patchwork of regulations and compliance requirements that make it difficult for a SaaS provider to get a handle on it all.
+From familiar names like HIPAA and GDPR to new entrants such as the Abu Dhabi Global Market (ADGM), to the Sherman Act in the US, to new AI-related regulations, security, ethical, and data governance audits have become more of a legal requirement than a choice.

 Clients want a clear data policy, records of IT security checks, and other safeguards.
 Whether this is using AI-assisted cybersecurity, for example, or “compliance-as-a-code,” where companies can cater to regional regulations while enforcing said regulatory and internal compliance by ensuring privacy by design.